AndreaBrand/Annif_BIM2022/02_load_vocabulary.md

-Since the project goal is to add RVK notation to master theses of TH Wildau one team member extraced files from TH Wildau repository (see: https://github.com/mensslen/Annif-Project)
+Since the project goal is to add RVK notation to master theses of TH Wildau one team member extracted files from the TH Wildau repository (see: https://github.com/mensslen/Annif-Project)

-Be carefull to follow the recommendations of https://github.com/NatLibFi/Annif/wiki/Subject-vocabulary-formats.
+Be careful to follow the recommendations of https://github.com/NatLibFi/Annif/wiki/Subject-vocabulary-formats.
 Be sure that the TSV file for the vocab only contains 2 columns.
-Encoding seem not to matter.
+Encoding seems not to matter.
 UTF-8 works as well as Latin-3.

-Take a closer look on hidden character in the TSV file or faulty clean up when extracting classification form web sources.
+Take a closer look at the hidden character in the TSV file or faulty cleanup when extracting classification from web sources.
 (I experienced problems with quotes.
-If you get stuck open TSV file in terminal with cat and check wheter there are still characters you already removed!)
+If you get stuck open the TSV file in the terminal with cat and check whether there are still characters you already removed!)

 TSV File should look like this:
 ```